without Internet Explorer,

 I've pointed out a few tracks I like and also the issues I have with this album.
 To sum it up, I think the problem primarily rests with the actual song structure.
 Trey can play a guitar like a demon, but he's a show-off more determined to say "look at what I can do" rather than giving us something memorable.
 You can tell Eddie Van Halen is his idol, all style and no substance.
 I believe music should be about how good something sounds, not how many notes or hits you can fit in.
 On this album everything is just fast, very little variation to the playing which gets tiring.
 Top marks for being able to play like this but give me a catchy riff not just a fast one.

 I don't hate Morbid Angel or this album, I certainly respect their contributions to a genre I love.
-But I've just never been able to really connect to their material.
-The albums that followed weren't as good, often bogged down in too many interludes and experiments.
+But I've just never been able to really connect to their material that much.
+The albums that followed weren't as good, often bogged down by too many interludes and experiments disrupting the flow of each album.
 Some people think this is death metal's crowning glory, but for me I'd say it's just a decent album.
 Worth getting for people looking into death metal's origins and at least it's usually cheap.
 Earache reissue this album often enough so their must be something about it.

 Recommended tracks: Immortal Rites, Maze of Torment, Chapel of Ghouls.